gotreasa/gotreasa-blue-tic-tac-toe/_BACKLOG.md

 #### 🚧 UAT8.1 - Bot makes a move

 ```
-  Given a new game
+Given a new game controller
-  And a bot
 And steps already taken <steps>
 When stepping with the bot
 Then the bot moves to an empty square <position>

         Examples:
             | steps                                          | position |